davankov/davankov.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "I am attending Neurips in San Diego and looking for research scientist and postdoc positions"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am attending Neurips in San Diego and looking for research scientist and postdoc positions
+Short Bio
 ======
 I am a final year Ph.D. student at Arizona State University advised by Angelia Nedić and Lalitha Sankar.
 My research lies at the intersection of optimization, game theory, and machine learning, where I develop efficient and adaptive methods under weaker, more realistic assumptions arising in modern machine learning.
-My recent works provide new insights into the class of (𝐿!, 𝐿")-smooth functions and introduce efficient algorithms achieving the best-known complexity bounds for optimization and equilibrium problems.
+My recent works provide new insights into the class of (𝐿0, 𝐿1)-smooth functions and introduce efficient algorithms achieving the best-known complexity bounds for optimization and equilibrium problems.
 These results have been published at leading A* venues such as ICLR, ICML, and TMLR.
 I am particularly interested in game-theoretic perspectives on multi-agent reinforcement learning and strategic foundation models.